 5. Ingredients at Room Temperature

-- Have all the ingredients at room temperature for best results, especially butter, curd and liquids, unless mentioned otherwise in the recipe.
+- All the ingredients to make a cake should be at room temperature, especially butter, curd and liquids unless mentioned otherwise in the recipe.

-- So, next time you plan baking a cake and the recipe uses butter/milk so please take these out of the refrigerator accordingly.
+- So, next time you plan to bake a cake and the recipe uses butter/milk so please take these out of the refrigerator accordingly.

-Baking Powder and Baking Soda: These two, similar-looking ingredients, confuses lot many people.
-They are different ingredients and cannot be replaced for each other.
+Baking Powder and Baking Soda: These two, similar-looking ingredients, confuses a lot many people.
+They are different ingredients and cannot be replaced by each other.
 Please use as per the recipe only.
-For clear understanding about these two and their differences read Difference Between Baking Soda And Baking Powder.
+For a clear understanding of these two and their differences read Difference Between Baking Soda And Baking Powder.

 - Using a baking pan, too big or too small may lead the batter to overflow, burn around the edges and bottom, or sink in the middle.